 Unfortunately many evangelical Christians are confused about the hope of the Scriptures.
 Many songs, hymns, and Christian books appear to anticipate an afterlife that is purely spiritual and disembodied.
-The Apostle Paul could not present a more contrary hope than that.
-Dr. Martyn Lloyd-Jones in his sermon on Romans 8:18-23 challenges this inadequate perception of the life after death for the believer.
+The apostle Paul could not present a more contrary hope.
+In his sermon on Romans 8:18–23 titled “Paradise Regained,” Dr. Martyn Lloyd-Jones challenges this inadequate perception of the life after death for the believer.
 The New Testament, says Dr. Lloyd-Jones, knows of bodily resurrection of believers and a glorification of the cosmos as the once lost paradise of Adam is regained and perfected.
-The church anticipates, not only the glorification and a spiritual body, but creation restored and an inherited New Heaven and New Earth!
-Creation itself will be delivered from the bondage of decay brought to it in the Fall.
-Whereas suffering constitutes this life, in the future paradise all suffering, strife, fear, and tears will be no more.
-Dr. Lloyd-Jones brilliantly paints a picture of our future hope by bringing the whole counsel of God to bear upon the coming glory that awaits the sons of God.
-Find out why you can have hope while discouragement, defeat, anxiety, and terror loom around you.
-Set your affections upon paradise regained!
+The church anticipates not only the glorification and a spiritual body but also creation restored and an inherited new heaven and new earth.
+Creation itself will be delivered from the bondage of decay brought by the fall.
+Whereas suffering constitutes this life, all suffering, strife, fear, and tears will be no more in the future paradise.
+Dr. Lloyd-Jones presents the biblical teaching on the future hope by bringing the whole counsel of God to bear upon the coming glory that awaits the children of God.
+Find out why the Christian can have hope while discouragement, defeat, anxiety, and terror loom around them and can set their affections upon paradise regained.

 About Dr. Martyn Lloyd-Jones